veeshanr/veeshanr.github.io/pages/about.md

 title: About Me
 ---

-I am an assistant professor of economics in the [Department of Agribusiness and Applied Economics][5] at [North Dakota State University][4].
-I am also a faculty fellow at the [Center for the Study of Public Choice and Private Enterprise][6] and a faculty scholar at at the [Sheila and Robert Challey Institute for Global Innovation and Growth at NDSU][7].
+I am an (incoming) assistant professor of economics in the [Department of Economics, Applied Statistics, & International Business][1] at [New Mexico State University][2].

-I am an applied microeconomist with research interests in Development Economics, Political Economy, Health Economics, and Environmental Economics.
+My fields of interest are Development Economics, Political Economy, Health Economics, and Environmental Economics.
 I have published over twenty papers in peer-reviewed journals such as *Journal of Comparative Economics*, *Health Economics*, *Public Choice*, *Journal of Institutional Economics*, *Review of Development Economics*, *Economics of Disasters and Climate Change*, *Disasters*, *International Journal of Disaster Risk Reduction*, and *Marine Policy*.

 I live in West Fargo, North Dakota with my wife, son, and pet children (a cat and a dog).
 When the school is not in session, we enjoy hiking, biking, and backpacking.